Upload data for public applications

 3. Create a token

 After creating the channel, you need to create a token.
 This token is required to submit a secure upload query and upload data into the dataset.
-Create a new query with secure-upload as the source.
-Like before, set the query to only run manually.
-From the available services, select the Token Service, then select Create Token from the Endpoints dropdown.
+You will need to specify an expiry date.
+The maximum expiration date depends on your enrollment's secure upload configuration.
+Create a new query based on the secure-upload or secure-upload-raw-oauth source.
+Set the query to only run manually.

 The body in the request is in the following format: